natcap/invest.users-guide/source/carbonstorage.rst

 **Model results:**

+*	**summary.html:** This file presents a summary of all data computed by the model.
+It also includes descriptions of all other output files produced by the model, so it is a good place to begin exploring and understanding model results.
+Because this is an HTML file, it can be opened with any web browser.

 *       **Parameter log**: Each time the model is run, a text (.txt) file will appear in the *Output* folder.
 The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.

-**Biophysical model results:**

 *	**tot_C_cur:** This file shows the amount of carbon currently stored in Mg in each grid cell at the chosen resolution.
 This is a sum of all of the carbon pools you have included data for (above ground, below ground, soil, dead material, and harvested wood product).
 The lowest value can be 0 (for example, paved areas if you don't include the soil beneath the pavement).
 Examine this map to see where high and low values fall.
 Is this what you would expect given the current land use and land cover?
 If not, check your input files.